Alaska Transition to Teaching Program

-In 2007, Sentient Research began a 5-year evaluation of the newly created Alaska Transition to Teaching Program (AKT2), a state-wide alternative teacher certification program designed to place highly qualified teachers in rural Alaskan schools.
+In 2007, Sentient Research began a five-year evaluation of the newly created Alaska Transition to Teaching Program (AKT2), a state-wide alternative teacher certification program designed to place highly qualified teachers in rural Alaskan schools.

 As the program evaluator, we traveled to Alaska 12 times over 5 years.
 Through visits and regular communication via telephone and email, we worked closely with the Alaska Department of Education to gather data and prepare regular reports with performance indicators for the program funder, the U.S. Department of Education.
-Moreover, we worked closely with the State of Alaska to create a system of continual program improvement aimed at producing an effective, efficient, and sustainable program that could endure after the 5-year grant period was over.
+Moreover, we worked closely with the State of Alaska to create a system of continual program improvement aimed at producing an effective, efficient, and sustainable program that could endure after the five-year grant period was over.

 “Deepening my relationships with students and members of the community has been the most rewarding aspect of my second year teaching.
 It takes a long time to really get to know people and feel accepted out here.” – AKT2 Teacher, 2009-2010 cohort